 Thank you for your interest in the University of Missouri—St. Louis (UMSL) Counseling Program and the Master’s of Education in Clinical Mental Health Counseling (CMHC).
-The counseling faculty members believe in preparing students for the dynamic world-of-work where credentialing is as important as the graduate degree.
-To that end, the counseling program offers two emphasis areas with the CMHC degree program.
+The counseling faculty members are committed to training multiculturally-competent clinical mental health counselors to serve clients in urban environments.
+The counseling program offers two emphasis areas with the CMHC degree program.

 The traditional Clinical Mental Health Counseling degree prepares students for work in a variety of community settings such as mental health clinics, community agencies, counseling centers, colleges, universities, and businesses, and for jobs as addictions counselors, career counselors, couples and family counselors, mental health counselors, child and adolescent counselors, and many others.
 The school certification option adds public and private schools to the list of potential employers.